The Department of Labor projects that the RN workforce will need to grow by 6% to meet the accelerating demand for health care.

 Nursing is the nation’s largest health care profession with more than 4.7 million licensed registered nurses practicing nationwide in a variety of settings.
 Despite its large size, many more nurses will be needed in the future to meet the growing demand for nursing care.

-Become a nurse or advance your career in nursing through education, apply to programs today.
+Become a nurse or advance your career in nursing through education.
+Apply to programs today.

 Read More